 You sit down with a freshly percolated, steaming hot cup of coffee… and breathe in the delicious scent with satisfaction.
 You’ve earned this!
 Do your first delectable dip of chocolate chip cookie, then –

 ‘Mummmmmyyyyyy!
 I’m done!’

-You fly [almost literally] to the aid of a potty-training two year old who is prone to slide off the toilet prematurely…
+You fly [almost literally] to the aid of a preschooler, who is prone to slide off the toilet prematurely in her enthusiasm …

-Deposit the toddler somewhere ‘safe,’ then dash to the next room, only to find the next sheepish culprit, who looks like she’s just finished a colour run.
+You deposit the three year old somewhere ‘safe,’ then dash to the next room, only to find the next sheepish culprit, who looks like she’s just finished a colour run.

 ‘I’m so sorry mummy, it was an excellent’ [she means accident.]

 As you begin scrubbing a rainbow of colour from your kitchen chairs, the five year old who spilt the paint suddenly decides she is as thirsty as a camel.